WordPress in 2021

 Drupal in 2021

 Drupal has become the clear leader as an enterprise-level CMS platform for more complex projects, tending to be on the larger side.

-One major initiative in 2020 is improving the experience for beginners.
-As you can see from this slide of Acquia's CTO at the DrupalCon Europe conference in October 2019, a user's opinion of Drupal improves with experience.
+One major initiative in 2020 was improving the experience for beginners.
+As you can see from this slide of Acquia's CTO at the 2019 DrupalCon Europe conference, a user's opinion of Drupal improves with experience.

 When Drupal Makes Sense

 Complex Work Environments or Project Needs

 Often for higher education, government, or the enterprise

 Both higher ed and government tend to have a bias towards Drupal, as does the enterprise.
 Drupal historically wins out in government, hands down -- see this huge list of sites and countries across the world using Drupal.
 Drupal tends to be great for more complex projects.
 What's a complex project?
 Here are some examples:

 - You have a large authenticated user base that needs to log into the site and perform complex tasks, such as creating user generated content in forums or user communities.